 Step 3 – Book good quality people, and use your friends.

 Thank goodness we booked Allied Pickfords to handle all our storage.
 They were great (well so far, they still have all our stuff of course).
 When you’re talking about all your worldly posessions, going with the quote based solely on price is dumb.
 Instead I went on gut.
 We’re happy I did.
 These guys were efficient, hard-working and best of all, happy blokes to be around.
 They really deserved the crates of beer we got them at the end.

 And my friends were key to success.
 I love my friends.
 I’m so lucky to have them.
 They made me feel like I’m a pathetic loser of a friend, given all they were willing, ready and able to do to ensure we got this move done.
-We are so grateful to all our friends for the ongoing help, love, assistance, moral support, advice that they continue to provide.
+We are so grateful to all our friends for the ongoing help from local moving services folsom ca and also the love, assistance, moral support, advice that they continue to provide.
 Whether we’ve known you for a long time or short time, you are so important to us.
 We can’t wait to have you all stay with us here in Boulder.
 (Please stagger your visits.
 The condo is small.)

 The old school friend, Cherie, who I hadn’t seen in ages, my fabulous work friends (yes, TAFE sucks), our Twitter pals who braved the horrid weather to say bye, and all the kids school friends.
 Visit us soon!